The History of Inverdoorn Private Game Reserve

 ellies

-While Inverdoorn was originally established as a nature-based game reserve, focused on restoring the natural beauty of the Tankwa Karoo’s natural landscapes, one of the reserve’s early conservation initiatives was a cheetah breeding project, aimed at protecting this iconic species.
+While Inverdoorn was originally intended to be a nature-based game reserve, focused on restoring the Tankwa Karoo’s natural landscape, one of the reserve’s early conservation initiatives was a cheetah breeding project, aimed at protecting the Karoo’s cheetah populations.

-But, as the years rolled on, the project lost sight of its conservation roots, leaning heavily into the profit-driven side of tourism.
-Captive-bred cheetahs were paraded around for guest entertainment, collars and leads transforming these big cats into mere photo props.
+But, as the years rolled on, the original cheetah project lost sight of its conservation roots and began leaning heavily into the profit-driven side of wildlife tourism.
+Sadly, captive-bred cheetahs were paraded around for the entertainment of guests, with collars and leads transforming these remarkable big cats into mere photo props.

 Read: Inverdoorn’s Cheetah Conservation.